jds485/PAD_IceJamFloods/README.md

 \
 Python 3.7.4 was used for this analysis.
 The requirements.txt file provides the packages and versions used for this analysis.
 If needed, you can install these using `pip install -r requirements.txt`\
 The utils.py and utils_figures.py scripts load user-defined functions that are used for this analysis.
 These functions depend on Jared's [firth_regression](https://gist.github.com/jds485/fd737a8314d45485f7e11f588baf88b9) function, which was forked and modified from John Lees' Gist.
 Click the provided link and place that function script into a directory of your choice.
 Place that directory name into the utils.py script where os.chdir is located.\
 The example.py script assumes that all files are written to the .\PAD_IceJamFloods\logistic_regression directory.
 This script takes up to 5 hours to run.
 The resulting data file is about 39 GB.
 We estimate that a machine with 16 GB RAM or more is required to run this script.
+This script will generate many figures to the plotting window, some of which were not used in the paper.
+We saved the final paper figures in the PaperFigures directory.

 # License
 See license file.